SciTools/.github/templates/benchmarks/README.md

 manual investigations).**

-When comparing performance between commits/file-type/whatever it can be helpful to know if the differences exist in scaling or non-scaling parts of the Iris functionality in question.
-This can be done using a size parameter, setting one value to be as small as possible (e.g. a scalar `Cube`), and the other to be significantly larger (e.g. a 1000x1000 `Cube`).
+When comparing performance between commits/file-type/whatever it can be helpful to know if the differences exist in scaling or non-scaling parts of the operation under test.
+This can be done using a size parameter, setting one value to be as small as possible (e.g. a scalar value), and the other to be significantly larger (e.g. a 1000x1000 array).
 Performance differences might only be seen for the larger value, or the smaller, or both, getting you closer to the root cause.